llane12/wpf-timeline/README.md

        myTimeline.DataContext = viewModel;

 ## Customisation
-See the [Test App](https://github.com/llane12/wpf-timeline/tree/main/TestApp) for a demonstration of all the customisation options.
+See the [Demo Apps](/DemoApps) for a demonstration of all the customisation options.

 ### Dependency Properties